 A hippo greets safari-goers on a boat cruise near Victoria Falls.
 Photo courtesy Stanley Safari Lodge, Livingstone, Zambia.

-Best Boat Cruises in Africa
+Best Boating Safaris in Africa

 Get eye-to-eye with a hippo, watch zebras enjoy a refreshing drink, and see elephants swim across deep channels.
 Take a boat cruise on your African safari to see wildlife in a whole new way.